-As such, the proposed variation is entirely consistent with the statutory planning framework which seeks to incentivise the provision of affordable housing under Clause 17 of the Housing SEPP.
+As such, the proposed variation is entirely consistent with the statutory planning framework which seeks to incentivise the provision of affordable housing.
+This is managed through the provisions of Clause 17 of the Housing SEPP, which controls the maximum permissible FSR for affordable housing and associated bonuses.

 In turn, the proposal is consistent with the strategic planning framework at both State and local level which also identifies the provision of affordable housing as in the Parramatta LGA and Greater Sydney as a key planning outcome.